Walk from Sidcup

-Kent · South East England | Walks by train
+Kent · South East England

 Map

-Sidcup Station to Swanley Station
+Sidcup to Swanley

 An excellent, mostly off-road and very green route through suburban Sidcup, the lovely Foots Cray Meadows (crossing the River Cray at Five Arches Bridge), on into rural country towards Swanley.
 It crosses Joyden's Wood and field-edge paths past a golf course; the bridleway section of Parsonage Lane and Joyden's Wood can be extremely muddy in winter and with a couple of quiet narrow lanes.
 Foots Cray Meadows has Five Arches Bridge over the River Cray.
 Wood-ant nests and bluebells in Joyden's Wood.
 Birchwood Park golf course restaurant is open to the public.